 Care giving tasks become increasingly needed from the person’s friends and family.
 Such care can be expensive or if separated from loved ones, unavailable.
 The goal of the service dog for these individuals is to keep them as independent as long as possible.
 Statistically once a service dog is placed, the individual is able to stay out of assisted living (nursing homes) an average of 3 years longer.
 This is a savings of $10,000 - $15,000.
 Being able to stay in one's home longer and with greater independence is priceless.

-Individuals experiencing these type of diagnosis can have a wide range of symptoms.
+Individuals experiencing these types of diagnoses can have a wide range of symptoms.

 They may struggle with: